 The Nebraska Grain Dealers’ Association was formed in 1896 in the midst of chaos.
 The nation had yet to recover from the second severe economic crisis within three decades.
-The depression of the 1890s sent 74 railroads into receivership closed 573 banks and destroyed more than 12,000 businesses.
-Farmers had become distrustful of grain dealers, suspicious of speculation and futures trading.
+The depression of the 1890s sent 74 railroads into receivership, closed 573 banks, and destroyed more than 12,000 businesses.
+Farmers had become distrustful of grain dealers and suspicious of speculation and futures trading.

 More was accomplished by working together than fighting their business battles alone.
 That common belief united the founders of our organization and it’s that belief that keeps the association alive and well today.

 During the 1930s and 1940s, the feed business had grown so much that it was no longer a side business for grain or lumber dealers.
 The feed industry was slowed by grain shortages in the 1940s.
 Even though U.S. grain production continued to climb, it still fell short of demand.
-To deal with the shortages required cooperation between feed dealers and the elevator operators.
-In 1943 the relationship became official when feed dealers joined the association with the renamed Nebraska Grain and Feed Dealers Association.
+To deal with the shortages, cooperation between feed dealers and elevator operators was required.
+In 1943, the relationship became official when feed dealers joined the association and the association was renamed the Nebraska Grain and Feed Dealers Association.